wesmckean/Frequency/README.md

 # Frequency

-Compiled an run with Java 14+.
-If you want to use an earlier version of Java (8 or 11), then change the instanceof operation in the Frequency::compareTo to the older instance of operation:

-if(o instanceof Frequency) {
-	result = ((Frequency)o).count - count;
-}
+Compiled an run with Java 11.

 COMPILE the source with: